jisc-services/Public-Documentation/PublicationsRouter/v2/sword-out/REPOSITORY.md

 EPrints is configured by default to accept incoming requests via SWORDv2, so the router's deposit mechanism will automatically work.

+### Eprints RIOXX Plugin
+A brief description of the plugin is available here: http://wiki.eprints.org/w/Jisc_Publications_Router.
+In summary, the following would need to be done:
+1. Install the Jisc PubRouter RIOXXplus Connector Plugin from the Eprints Bazaar (this would normally be done by an Eprints administrator)
+2. Configure the plugin - it requires your PubRouter API key to be entered (again a job for an Eprints administrator)
+3. Update your PubRouter account to  change the repository configuration from Eprints Native to Eprints RIOXXplus.

 ### How the deposit will look